muzz-procogia/rmarkdown-techtalk/README.md

 ## text for presentation

 R Markdown is a tool we use to create efficient reports to summarize analyses and communicate results to an audience.
+In essence, it interweaves narrative with code to create technical documents.
 We can create HTML and PDF documents with R Markdown using only R code.
 R Markdown is also a way to ensure that the results are reproducible, which is important to guarantee when creating reports.

 Reproducible results
 Consider the following scenario: you've conducted your analyses and created a presentation to demonstrate the findings.